Applatix/playground-appstore/bugzilla/overview.md

 #### Synopsis

-Deploy Bugzilla container
+Deploy Bugzilla

 #### Motivation

-We wanted to have a showcase application which deploys Bugzilla and a postgres db.
+Showcase deploying Bugzilla backed by PostgreSQL an application on Applatix

 #### Configuration